sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-10-Exceptions-Best-Practices.md

 #### Throw checked exceptions as unchecked exceptions

 While there was good intent behind the idea of Checked Exceptions, ultimately they can be difficult to work with.
-For example, consider the client function that calls `readTextFile(String filename)`.
+For example, consider the client function in `Main` that calls `readTextFile(String filename)`.
 Do we want that function to have to worry about `FileNotFoundException`s or any other `IOException` issues?
 No!
 We want to encapsulate all the File I/O behavior and error handling in our function `readTextFile(String filename)`.

 As such, if we need to throw an Exception in `readTextFile`, we can catch the Checked Exception (`IOException`) and simply throw it as an unchecked `RuntimeException`.
 The specific error message of the `IOException` is preserved in the `RuntimeException` because we pass the original exception into the constructor of `RuntimeException`.

+If a client *must* handle exceptions created by a called method, that increases *coupling*.
+However, we should only do this when the client can *meaningfully handle* the exception.
+In this case, can `Main` really **do** anything with `readTextFile` if the File doesn't exist?
+In this example, no. If, however, we rewrote main to handle, say, a `FileNotFoundException` (such as allowing a user to prompt a different filename), well, then we might use `throws FileNotFoundException` in the `readTextFile` signature.

 So, for example, if I run this code with a file that doesn't exist: